Sentinel-One/CobaltStrikeParser/README.md

 Use `parse_beacon_config.py` for stageless beacons or on memory dumps.

 Many stageless beacons are PEs where the beacon code itself is stored in the `.data` section and xored with 4-byte key.
-The `parse_encrypted_beacon_config.py` tries to find the xor key and data, decrypt the data and parse the configuration from it.
+The script tries to find the xor key and data heuristically, decrypt the data and parse the configuration from it.

-It's probably should be used when `parse_beacon_config.py` doesn't work.
+This is designed so it can be used as a library too.

 ## Usage
 ```